-In 2023, IFFIm negotiated a legal agreement with Canada enabling Canada to become a new donor to IFFIm.
-The Board sought advice and expertise from Gavi and the World Bank to address legal issues and manage the consent process with existing IFFIm donors.
-The Board considered the benefits of bringing a new donor to IFFIm and sought alignment of stakeholder interests which helped influence the Board's decision on how to structure the legal agreement and subsequent grant agreement with Canada.
-The Board's actions helped provide funding to support equitable and rapid access of vaccines to developing countries.
+In 2024, IFFIm agreed to increase the IFFIm Eligible Amount and Approved Programmes amount for NVS/INS and HSS IFFIm eligible programmes.
+The Board sought advice and expertise from Gavi and the World Bank and sought alignment of stakeholder interests which helped influence the Board's decision to provide funding to support equitable and rapid access of vaccines to developing countries.

-Consequences of decisions in the long term
+Consequences of decisions in the long term.